In this blog post, we are going to introduce the concepts of log returns vs. simple returns and realized volatility.

-The main advantage of log returns is that we can easily aggregate them across time unlike simple returns.
+The main advantage of log returns is that we can easily aggregate them across time, unlike simple returns.
 For instance, the log return for a year is the sum of the log returns of the days within the year.
-Additionally, log returns are symmetric around 0 and log return values can range from minus infinity to plus infinity.
-Whereas, simple returns' downside is limited at -100% and a negative movement of -25% (movement from 100$ to 75$) does not reverse the losses by going +25% (75$ to 93.75$).
+Additionally, log returns are symmetric around 0, and log return values can range from minus infinity to plus infinity. whereas simple returns' downside is limited to -100%, a negative movement of -25% (movement from 100 USD to 75 USD) does not reverse the losses by going +25% (75 USD to 93.75 USD).

-Layman’s definition: Realized volatility is the magnitude of daily price movements, regardless of direction, of some underlying, over a specific period.
+Layman’s definition: Realized volatility is the magnitude of daily price movements, regardless of direction, over a specific period.

-Technical definition: Realized volatility is the daily standard deviation of log returns of an underlying asset, index, instrument, security, or ETF, over a defined period, with an assumed mean of zero.https://www.realvol.com/Realizedvolatilitydefinition.htm
+Technical definition: Realized volatility is the daily standard deviation of log returns of an underlying asset, index, instrument, security, or ETF over a defined period with an assumed mean of zero.

-Traders and data scientist use realized volatility to assess the predictive performance and adequacy of existing models and strategies due to our ability to observe the metric (non-latent character).
-Realized volatility is a particularly powerful indicator of the price risk and its dynamics.
+Traders and data scientists use "realized volatility" to assess the predictive performance and adequacy of existing models and strategies due to our ability to observe the metric's non-latent character.
+Realized volatility is a particularly powerful indicator of price risk and its dynamics.

-In Python we create a function that calculates realized volatility with the help of numpy functions
+In Python, we create a function that calculates realized volatility with the help of the numpy functions

 sum and pandas

-Andersen and Bollerslev (1998) have suggested an ex-post intra-daily volatility measure based on the sum of the squared intra-day returns.
-This concept is now known as realized variance, and this is an ex-post observable measure.
+Andersen and Bollerslev (1998) have suggested an ex-post intra-day volatility measure based on the sum of the squared intra-day returns.
+This concept is now known as "realized variance," and this is an ex-post observable measure.

 def realized_variance(series): return np.sum(series**2) df.groupby(df.index.date).agg(realized_variance)